Closure (computer programming): Anonymous functions

 assert f(1)(5) == 6 # f(1) is the closure.

 assert h(1)(5) == 6 # h(1) is the closure.

 the values of a and b are closures, in both cases produced by returning a nested function with a free variable from the enclosing function, so that the free variable binds to the value of parameter x of the enclosing function.
 The closures in a and b are functionally identical.
 The only difference in implementation is that in the first case we used a nested function with a name, g, while in the second case we used an anonymous nested function (using the Python keyword lambda for creating an anonymous function).
 The original name, if any, used in defining them is irrelevant.

 A closure is a value like any other value.
 It does not need to be assigned to a variable and can instead be used directly, as shown in the last two lines of the example.
 This usage may be deemed an "anonymous closure".

 The nested function definitions are not themselves closures: they have a free variable which is not yet bound.
 Only once the enclosing function is evaluated with a value for the parameter is the free variable of the nested function bound, creating a closure, which is then returned from the enclosing function.

 Lastly, a closure is only distinct from a function with free variables when outside of the scope of the non-local variables, otherwise the defining environment and the execution environment coincide and there is nothing to distinguish these (static and dynamic binding cannot be distinguished because the names resolve to the same values).
-For example, in the below program, functions with a free variable x (bound to the non-local variable x with global scope) are executed in the same environment where x is defined, so it is immaterial whether these are actually closures:
+For example, in the program below, functions with a free variable x (bound to the non-local variable x with global scope) are executed in the same environment where x is defined, so it is immaterial whether these are actually closures: